cppalliance/http_proto/README.md

 ### Header-Only

-To use as header-only; that is, to eliminate the requirement to link a program to a static or dynamic Boost.Http.Proto library, simply place the following line in exactly one new or existing source file in your project.
+To eliminate the requirement to link a program to a static or dynamic Boost.Http.Proto library, simply place the following line in *exactly one* source file in your project.
 ```
 #include <boost/http_proto/src.hpp>
 ```